 Sunderland believes that universities have a role to play in a fair and democratic society, and it measures success not just by league tables, but also by the wide contribution it makes to society.

 Students are placed at the heart of everything the University does and its widening participation record is testimony to its long-running work to raise aspirations and promote social inclusion within the North East region.
+According to the Times Good University Guide Sunderland is the UK's most inclusive university.

 Career ready graduates

 Graduates are career ready when they leave Sunderland, thanks to an approach that supports undergraduates throughout their studies and develops the knowledge, high-level skills and behaviours that employers are looking for.
-According to data from the 2014/15 Destination of Leavers from Higher Education (DLHE) survey (which is conducted approximately 6 months after the leaver completed their studies) 94% of University of Sunderland graduates in work or continuing to higher level study.

 Teaching is greatly enriched and informed by the quality of the University’s research.
 The University submitted 13 academic areas to the Research Excellence Framework in 2014, all of which were classified as ‘internationally excellent’.
 Ten of these areas were also rated as ‘world leading’.